Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Blue 2 (Indigotine)

 In India, these may appear under INS numbers or as “permitted synthetic food colours.”
 Their role is cosmetic, not nutritional.
 They do not improve taste, shelf life, or health value.
-Certain studies suggest that taking 50mg of Tartrazine a day can increase hyperactivity in 8% of the children with ADHD.
+Certain studies suggest that taking 50mg of Tartrazine daily can increase hyperactivity in 8% of children with ADHD.

-Artificial food colours are manufactured from petroleum-derived chemicals through industrial processing to create highly stable, intensely bright pigments.
+Artificial food colours are manufactured from petroleum-derived chemicals.
+Industrial processing creates highly stable, intensely bright pigments.
 Their link to cancer and organ damage comes primarily from high-dose animal studies, manufacturing contamination risks, and long-term exposure concerns, rather than typical short-term intake.

-While regulators differ, the EU requires warning labels and stricter limits, whereas India and the US allow wider use without behavioural warnings.
-The concern lies in cumulative exposure across multiple foods and developmental vulnerability in children, which justifies reducing routine intake, especially in children with neurological or gut sensitivities.
+Regulatory standards vary.
+The EU requires warning labels and stricter limits, while India and the US allow wider use without behavioural warnings.
+The concern lies in cumulative exposure across multiple foods and developmental vulnerability in children.
+This justifies reducing routine intake, especially in children with neurological or gut sensitivities.

 Why Are Parents Concerned About Food Colouring?

-Parents usually don’t start worrying about food colours randomly.
-Concern often begins when they notice:
+Parents typically don't worry about food colours without reason.
+Concern often arises when they notice:

 Increased hyperactivity or restlessness